£50m vision for Merthyr heritage tourism

 What are Merthyr's main claims to heritage fame?

-- It was the world's largest producer of iron - Nelson is said to have preferred Merthyr's metal for his cannon.
+- It was the world's largest producer of iron - Nelson is said to have preferred Merthyr's metal for his cannon

-- It was Wales' first truly industrial town and in the mid 19th Century was its largest town with more than 50,000 people.
+- It was Wales' first truly industrial town and in the mid 19th Century was its largest town with more than 50,000 people

-- It was the home to a cluster of legendary ironmasters - Richard and William Crawshay, John Josiah Guest, Anthony Bacon, Richard Hill and Francis Homfray.
+- It was the home to a cluster of legendary ironmasters - Richard and William Crawshay, John Josiah Guest, Anthony Bacon, Richard Hill and Francis Homfray

 - The world's first steam locomotive-hauled railway journey took place in 1804 when Cornishman Richard Trevithick's engine was put on wheels and ran 9.75 miles (15.69 km) along a tram road at Penydarren ironworks.
-It carried 10 tons of iron, five wagons and 70 men.
+It carried 10 tons of iron, five wagons and 70 men

-- It is renowned as the "birthplace of the Welsh working class" and in 1831 the Merthyr "rising" saw Richard Lewis, known as Dic Penderyn, executed.
+- It is renowned as the "birthplace of the Welsh working class" and in 1831 the Merthyr "rising" saw Richard Lewis, known as Dic Penderyn, executed

-It believes with a "bold vision" the town's place as a "crucible of the industrial revolution" could be interpreted for tourists from all over.
+The report's authors believe with a "bold vision" the town's place as a "crucible of the industrial revolution" could be interpreted for tourists from all over.

 It would bring together other local heritage landmarks, including furnaces and the viaduct spanning the River Taff - but also link in with attractions such as the Blaenavon world heritage site and the National Waterfront Museum in Swansea.